A Cautionary Tale About NYC Snow Removal Rules & Liability Limits

 Don’t learn the hard way about NYC snow removal rules or insurance liability limits.

-Already, residents of the New York City area have seen a fair share of snow.
+Even with global warming, residents of the New York City area see their fair share of snow each year.
 For New York City apartment building owners, winter storms bring special concerns due to NYC snow removal rules.
 City regulations have strict requirements for snow and ice removal.